JonHasan/UdacityNanodegreeMachineLearningEngineer/ArvatoFinancialServicesCapstone/Readme.md

 what could be accomplished and thus the subsequent report details how the goal has changed as a result of performing the analysis and model training.

 The arvato financial services project tasked me with trying to perform customer segmentation to see which group of people are most likely to become customers so that they can be targeted for a marketing campaign.
+The heatmaps were too large to add to the report so they are added as pdf files.

-The next part was to create an unsupervised model from the train set so that predictions could be made on the test set.
+The next part was to create an unsupervised model from the train set and to see how it performed on itself.

+Finally the supervised model was deployed on a train set with the response column being withheld to see how the model performs.
+These predictions were then submitted to a kaggle competition.

 There are many libraries being used for this project.